When it comes to retail shipping, customers want two things: they want it cheap and they want it fast.

 Unlike flat-rate shipping, a real-time carrier means you charge customers exactly what the carriers charge you.
 It’s also a benefit for international customers so they can get an accurate rate from any location.

 With Shopify, merchants can choose to charge buyers the discounted shipping rates available through Shopify Shipping.
 And if they have their own pre-negotiated rates with carriers, they can connect their carrier account and charge buyers the pre-negotiated rates.

-Ecommerce shipping methods expand your markets and help build relationships
+Ecommerce shipping methods to expand markets

 Customers don’t always understand why you can’t deliver in one day.
 The pressure to offer fast and affordable shipping methods while competing with Amazon has driven ecommerce brands to get creative.

 There are cheaper options for today’s fast-growing market volumes.
 Companies can shift the rules of the game by using existing store networks for same-day shipping.

 Retailers are also turning unused retail space, known as “dark stores,” into fulfillment centers to offer click-and-collection pickup, while cutting fulfillment costs.

 - Local delivery.
 Customers purchase products online and you deliver it to their homes.

 - Curbside pickup, or buy online, pickup in-store (BOPIS).
 You allow customers to place an order online and pick it up at a local store.